YodasMyDad/BlogFodder/ReadMe.md

 #### IRenderPlugin

 *Coming soon*.
 This plugin will be executed in middleware and will allow you to manipulate the final HTML of the page before it gets to the user.

+Some ideas for this will be replace keys in the content, for example, you have have something `#Year#` in the content and that is replaced with the current year **2023**

 #### Theme Customisation